Alps: France & Switzerland

 Services Included in the Total Price

 includes 6 Days Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, all guide expenses.
-All lodging: 3 nights in a Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast; 4 nights in huts (dormitories) of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.
+All lodging: 3 nights in a Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast plus dinner in Champex; 4 nights in huts (dormitories) of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.
 Use of technical equipment: Harnesses, crampons, rope, carabiners, avalanche transceivers, shovels and probes.

 Additional Trip Services Available